 The pivot point breakout trading strategy involves observing that price action continues in an existing trend after reaching a line of support or resistance instead of making a reversal.
 Typically, a breakout happens following a period where the market is in a range-bound position, and the asset’s price cannot break a certain level several times.
 A breakout is typically a technique of trading the range trading strategy, along with trading inside a range.

 To make a pivot point breakout trade, place a buy order when price action reaches a resistance level and breaks out of it, continuing upward.
 Conversely, place a sell order when the price hits a support level and continues in a downward trend.
-Set stop loss and take profit levels as the same approach as the trend reversal strategy.
+Set stop loss and take profit levels using the same approach as the trend reversal strategy.

 Pivot Point Indicator Trading Strategy Tutorial